External diffusion limited aggregation on a spanning-tree-weighted random planar map: Introduction

-The above combinatorial fact allows us to reduce the problem of computing the growth exponent for DLA (or for loop-erased random walk) on $M$ to certain estimates for distances in spanning-tree-weighted maps with boundary.
-One such estimate which we will obtain in the course of our proof is the following.
+By applying the ``cutting operation'' just described, we are able to reduce the task of proving the growth exponent for DLA and LERW on the UITM to proving certain estimates for distances in spanning-tree-weighted maps with boundary.
+We state one such estimate that we obtain in the course of our proof as a theorem.

 \begin{thm}[Diameter of finite tree-weighted planar maps] Let $M_n$ be a finite spanning-tree-weighted random planar map with $n$ total edges, either without boundary or with a simple boundary cycle of specified length $\ell \leq n^{1/2}$; in the latter case, the spanning tree has wired boundary conditions.
 For each $\zeta \in (0,1)$, it holds except on an event of probability decaying faster than any negative power of $n$ (at a rate which does not depend on the particular choice of $\ell$) that the graph-distance diameter of $M_n$ is between $n^{1/d -\zeta}$ and $n^{1/d+\zeta}$. \end{thm}